Configuring Secure VXLAN EVPN Multi-Site Using CloudSec

 On a remote site BGW, directly connected L3 host is learnt from both vPC BGWs.
 The path from directly connected BGW is usually preferred due to lower AS-path.
 If L3 host or L3 network is dually connected to vPC pair BGW, the local path is selected in both vPC pair.

-With separate loopbacks, the convergence for dual-attached EVPN Type-2 and Type-5 routes traffic destined for DCI side will be improved.
+With separate loopbacks, the convergence for dual-attached EVPN Type-2 and Type-5 routes traffic destined for the DCI side will be improved.

-Migration to Anycast Interface
+Migration to Anycast Interface:

-If a user wants to specify an anycast interface, the user needs to unconfigure the existing source-interface and reconfigure with both source and anycast interfaces.
+• If a user wants to specify an anycast interface, the user needs to unconfigure the existing source-interface and reconfigure with both source and anycast interfaces.
 This will lead to temporary traffic loss.
-For all green field deployments, it is recommended to configure both the source and anycast interface to avoid the convergence problem specified.

-NVE Interface Configuration with Enhanced Convergence for vPC BGW CloudSec Deployments
+NVE Interface Configuration with Enhanced Convergence for vPC BGW CloudSec Deployments:

-The user needs to specify anycast interface along with NVE source-interface on vPC BGW.
-In today’s VxLANv6 deployments, the provision to specify both source-interface and anycast interface is already present.
-In order to improve vPC convergence for VxLANv4, the anycast option is mandatory.
+• In today’s VxLANv6 deployments, the provision to specify both source-interface and anycast interface is already present.

 Configuration Example: